abhishekabhishek/abhishekabhishek.github.io/_posts/2018-09-23-Project-Update.md

 These programs are two of the several developed during the testing phase, more will be posted as soon as the result from the executions become available and suitable for posting.

-3. **Build up on background knowledge on quantum algorithm development**
+> 3. **Build up on background knowledge on quantum algorithm development**

 This section primarily includes building up on the theoretical aspects of Quantum Computing using educational resources currently available.

 **Textbooks**

-Since there does not currently exist a braod literature on Quantum Computing, one of the steps was to determine the standard reference textbook for the project with the most up-to-date literature.
+Since there does not currently exist a broad literature on Quantum Computing, one of the steps was to determine the standard reference textbook for the project with the most up-to-date literature.
 The following textbooks were shortlisted :

 1. [Quantum Computing: A Gentle Introduction](https://www.amazon.ca/Quantum-Computing-Introduction-Eleanor-Rieffel/dp/0262526670), Authors - Eleanor Rieffer and Wolfgang Polak, 2014 Edition